shangxinx/offsec-doc/projects/readme.md

-This folder contains evaluation reports [from this repository.](https://github.com/shangxinx/offsec-doc)
+This folder contains project reports / source files (if any) [from this repository.](https://github.com/shangxinx/offsec-doc)